darkn3rd/oop-tut/objc-1/b10.construct/README.md

 This tutorial demonstrates:

-1. Creating a custom constructor to initialize data members.
+1. Define a class that supports initializing data at construction.
+2. Create an object that instantiates an object with initialized data.

+In this lesson, we create a custom constructor that accepts arguments to initialize field data.
+This way we do not have to call numerous mutators (setters), and can instead initialize required data during the object's creation.

 # Notes